Academic Catalog

 Conditional Admission

-Students who have been denied admission may file a written appeal addressed to the Chief Student Officer seeking conditional admission.
-The appeal should be made within ten (10) calendar days from the date admission was denied and should state applicant's grounds for appeal.
+Students who have been denied admission may file a written appeal addressed to the Vice Chancellor of Student Services seeking conditional admission.
+The appeal should be made within ten (10) calendar days from the date admission was denied and should state the applicant's grounds for appeal.
 Students granted conditional admission will be admitted on academic probation.

 Conditional (Prep) Admission / Ability-to-Benefit